javiquinte/owndc/doc/index.rst

 parameter. ::

   $ cd data
-  $ python getEIDAconfig.py -h
+  $ python update.py -h

 If you would like to use this automatic configuration, just call the script in the following way: ::

-  $ python getEIDAconfig.py
+  $ python update.py

-When the script finishes you should find a file called ``ownDC-routes.xml`` containing all the routes to get data from any EIDA node.
+When the script finishes you should find a file called ``ownDC-routes.xml`` containing all the routes to get data from any EIDA node, as well as a binary version of the routes.

 If you would like to route some other streams not included in EIDA, there is a *masterTable* that can be used.
 When the service starts, it